valnoc/VBVerticalScrollView/README.md

 VBVerticalScrollView
 ===========

-VBVerticalScrollView limits scrolling to only vertical direction by resizong its contentView.
+VBVerticalScrollView limits scrolling to only vertical direction by resizing its contentView.

 Use case